Skip to main content

 Causes of kidney stones

-The waste products in the blood can form crystals that collect inside the kidneys.
+Waste products in the blood can form crystals that collect inside the kidneys.
 Over time, the crystals may build up to form a hard stone-like lump.

-This is more likely to happen if:
+This is more likely to happen if you:

-• you do not drink enough fluids
+• do not drink enough fluids

-• you're taking certain types of medication
+• take certain types of medicines

 Treatment of kidney stones